Why does the California State Senate Still Oppose Sports Betting?

 If approved, two ballot measures in November 2022 would allow for some type of sports betting in California.
 However, there is no assurance that either proposal will succeed.
 If both face rejection, the deadline will be well past 2023.

-Additionally, even though it’s possible for both initiatives to pass in November 2022, their passage might not be complementary.
+Additionally, even though it’s possible for both initiatives to pass in November 2022, their passage might not be complimentary.
 Before the first sportsbook can start operations in California, it would probably take many months, even if there is no dispute or conflict following the election in November 2022.